Shadow Step Rogue Build Guide

 FAQ & Mechanics

 Once a guide is released, many players have questions on why and how we are approaching certain choices.
-In this section you can find the answers to the questions that have been asked the most.
+In this section, you can find the answers to the questions that have been asked the most.

-The build works really well when you decimate everything in seconds, but may get overwhelmed if fights are long against high level monsters.
+The build works really well when you decimate everything in seconds, but you may get overwhelmed if fights are long against high level monsters.
 There are several adjustments you can make when you have trouble with more difficult content:

 - Check if your Armor & Resists are capped.